mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 11–12 Third Son Youngest Daughter

-Finally, at the start of Traveller creation, the Traveller has left their parent’s pride.
+Finally, at the start of Traveller creation, the Traveller has left their parent's pride.
 The Traveller may become part of another pride through Life Events or form one during a campaign.